notsnaykey/TaskTracker/README.md

+LLMail - 565602
+Thank you again for the opportunity to participate in the LLMail challenge!

 # TaskTracker (or, *Get my drift?*)
 TaskTracker is a novel approach to detect task drift in large language models (LLMs) by analyzing their internal activations.
 It is based on the research described in this SaTML'25 paper [Get my drift?
 Catching LLM Task Drift with Activation Deltas](https://arxiv.org/abs/2406.00799).